 HSA pros and cons

-- Earmarked funds for healthcare.
 Emergencies happen when we least expect them.
-If you have a medical emergency, then the last thing you want to worry about is how to pay for the expense.
+If you have a medical emergency, then the last thing you want to worry about is how to pay for your medical bills.
 With an HSA, you’ll have funds ready to cover any medical expenses that may pop up.
+Consider it a type of emergency fund, if you will.

-- Penalities for non-medical withdrawals.
 The money set aside in your HSA is strictly for healthcare expenses.
 If you need to spend the money on something else, then you’ll be forced to pay a steep fee for the withdrawal.
+For instance, if you are younger than 65 and use the funds for non-medical expenses, it can cost up to a 20% fee!

 Overall, an HSA is a useful investment vehicle that could help fund your healthcare expenses.
 If you have access to an HSA, then it is a good idea to consider funding it each year.